 Many Ways to 'Secure' Cloud Workloads

-There are also many ways to monitor and protect cloud workloads, including agent-based third-party solutions, cloud provider monitoring and logging services, cloud perimeter firewalls, and WAFs.
+There are also many ways to monitor and protect the cloud, including agent-based third-party solutions, cloud provider monitoring and logging services, cloud perimeter firewalls, and WAFs.
 Like anything in life, security technologies come with certain advantages and drawbacks, so organizations often deploy a variety of cloud workload security solutions depending on their regulatory environment, desired security posture, and aversion to risk.

 All Security Technologies Come with Limitations